-- Qualification / skill set completions at a minimum achieve a qualification or skill set completion rate of 65 per cent of all enrolled students - Employment benefit at a minimum achieve 55 per cent of all students gaining an employment benefit as a result of the training.
+- Qualification / skill set completions at a minimum achieve a qualification or skill set completion rate of 65 per cent of all students who commenced training - Employment benefit at a minimum achieve 55 per cent of all students who commenced training gaining an employment benefit as a result of the training.
 This means those unemployed before training gain a job, those employed before training receive some type of job-related benefit, and those successfully transitioning to university and enrolling in their chosen course.